photos-network/developers.photos.network/docs/faq.md

 Testing most of them ended in at least one of few complains:

  - sluggish performance
- - easy installation and setup
+ - hard installation and setup
- - working with an existing folder structure
+ - not working with an existing folder structure
  - supporting multiple TB of photos and videos
  - process RAW files
  - lack of control